 You can use filters if you would like to only import certain data from Google Ads.
 Under Filters, click 'Add Filter', then select the conditions you want to filter.
 For example, you could only import data from Ads that have less than 100 clicks.

 Select the Output Table & View in Airtable to import your Google Ads data into.

 Click 'Save & Run'.

-Data Fetcher will run the request to Google Ads and the Response field mapping window will open.
+Data Fetcher will run the Google Ads Airtable integration and the Response field mapping window will open.
 This is where you set how the fields from Google Ads will map to fields in the Airtable output table.
 For each Google Ads field, you can either import or filter it.
 For an imported field, you can set whether to map them to an existing field or create a new field.
 Once you have selected all your required fields, click 'Save & Run'.

 Data Fetcher will create any new fields in the output table, then run the request and import the data from Google Ads into our chosen Airtable base.